Hudson Street, Accrington, Lancashire, BB5 2HS

 Head Boy

-My name is Adyan and I am the Head Boy at Woodnook Primary School.
-When I found out that I had been chosen to be Head Boy I felt so proud and excited !
+My name is Ali and I am the Head Boy at Woodnook Primary School.
+When I found out that I had been chosen to be Head Boy I felt very excited although I also felt a little nervous !
 I feel that in my role I can help make our school a better place for the pupils.
 I always try to demonstrate the school values and think I am a good role model for the rest of the pupils.
-In my spare time I enjoy playing football and badminton.
+My favourite subjects at school are Maths and Computing.
+Woodnook Primary School is a great place because of the all the exciting trips and events that we can be part of.
+When I am older I would like to be a businessman.

 Head Girl

-My name is Shamima and I am honoured to be the Head Girl at Woodnook Primary.
+My name is Tily-Mae and I am honoured to be the Head Girl at Woodnook Primary.
 I think I will be a great Head Girl as I am kind and respectful.
 I am looking forward to listening to other children's ideas to help to make Woodnook even better than it is!
-I love to read and I am excited about using the new library at Woodnook.
+My favourite subjects at school are Art and English.
+I love being a pupil at Woodnook as all of the teachers and children are really kind.

 Deputy Head Boy